2004–05 Arsenal F.C. season: November–December

 Arsenal only managed a draw against West Bromwich Albion on 20 November 2004; Robert Earnshaw's goal with 11 minutes remaining of normal time cancelled out Pires' opener.
 Arsenal lost their final match of November, away to Liverpool at Anfield.
 Vieira finished off a one-touch move to equalise for Arsenal – who were behind in the first half – but Neil Mellor scored the winning goal of the game, shooting from long range.
 Football pundit Alan Hansen in his analysis on Match of the Day criticised the temperament of Arsenal's players and questioned their desire: "When you have success, sometimes it isn't there and you have to dig in with great determination and hard work, and at the moment they are not doing that.
 When you look at their two big players, Henry and Vieira, [you think they] must do better in future."
 Arsenal ended the month in second, five points behind leaders Chelsea.

 Henry scored two late goals in Arsenal's victory over Birmingham City on 4 December 2004.
 Wenger replaced Lehmann in goal with Almunia, who made his league debut.
-Arsenal then faced league leaders Chelsea at Highbury; the match was billed as "Judgement Day" by Sky Sports.
-With Vieira suspended and Gilberto and Edu injured, Wenger picked Flamini to partner Fabregas in midfield.
+Arsenal then faced league leaders Chelsea at Highbury; with Vieira suspended and Gilberto and Edu injured, Wenger picked Flamini to partner Fabregas in midfield.
 The first chance of the match went to Henry, who scored inside 75 seconds.
 John Terry levelled the score, but Henry restored Arsenal's lead from a contentious free-kick – Graham Poll allowed the striker to take it quickly without warning the Chelsea players.
 Eiður Guðjohnsen equalised early in the second half for Chelsea, and late on Henry missed a chance to score a hat-trick.
 There were no further goals and the match ended 2–2, meaning Chelsea remained five points clear of Arsenal.
 Wenger said he was disappointed in the manner his team conceded to Chelsea – from two set pieces, but added, "I thought we did really well, and it was important for us to come back to the level we want to be at."

 Arsenal won their remaining games in December and conceded no goals.
 They beat Portsmouth courtesy of a Campbell goal in the second half, and on Boxing Day defeated Fulham by two goals.
 Vieira scored the winning goal against Newcastle United, a volley that deflected over goalkeeper Shay Given.
 After 20 games, Arsenal accumulated 44 points and lay second in the league table.